lparry/travel-blog/source/_posts/2015-02-26-honduras-mainland-lago-yejoa-copan.markdown

 <!-- more -->

-The brewery is attached to a hostel set on a little forested block of land, both of which are run by Bobby, the 27 year old American owner.
+The brewery is attached to a hostel set on a little forested block of land, both of which are run by Bobby, the late-20s American owner.
 He tells me he runs the brewery as a bit of fun, and to provide some jobs for the locals.
 Apparently the area wasn't really on the tourist circuit at all back before he started up here, and now lots of people are coming to the area specifically to visit the